 Before choosing a tool, consider these key questions:

-• Does it work with what we already use, such as REALM or another church communication software?
+- Does it work with platforms we already use, such as REALM?

 Free options